0 Comment

 Instagramer

-While on the one hand social media usage at work can drain the productivity of the employees, the appropriate use of social networking for marketing and other activities can also prove immensely beneficial for organizations.
+While social media use at work can drain productivity, the appropriate use of social networking for marketing and other activities can also be immensely beneficial for organizations.

 There are strong opinions both in favor of and opposing the use of this technology in the workplace.